semmel/StaticLand/doc/maybe.md

 This directly affects the inspection functions `isJust`, `isNothing` and `equals`.
 E.g. `equals(of(x), [x])` is `true` as well as `equals(nothing(), [])` is also `true`.

 Also `join()` will treat a just containing an empty array as a just containing nothing which is collapsed to a nothing.

 The library does *not* guard against these cases by inspecting value types at runtime.
-However, if the source code keeps track of the data type, e.g. `join()` should never been called on a just of an array.
+However, if the source code keeps track of the data type, e.g. `join()` should never been called with data of the wrong type (e.g. with a just of an array).
+Thus, such silent errors of `join` would never occur in practise.

+The other way around, recursively *flattening an Array containing Maybes* will destroy all Maybe elements.
+This can only be prevented by using Array.flat with the accurate deepness.